 Urinary Incontinence or UI is basically a loss of bladder control.
 It is a common problem found in women wherein unintentional loss of urine can be occasional or serious, caused by various factors.
 UI can be treated with a number of treatments depending upon its causes and severity.

-treatable problem.
-The factors like age, pregnancy, childbirth, menopause, weakened control over the urinary
+problem.
+The factors like age, pregnancy, childbirth, menopause, weakened control over the urinary sphincter

-sphincter contribute majorly to involuntary loss of urine.
-The severity of UI differs from person to person
+contribute majorly to involuntary loss of urine.
+The severity of UI differs from person to person and can vary

-and can vary in the range from occasionally leaking the urine when one coughs or sneezes to regularly having
+in the range from occasionally leaking the urine when one coughs or sneezes to regularly having a sudden and

 The following are the factors that increase the risk of developing urinary incontinence -